 The Florida Statute of Limitations on Personal Injury Claims

-Florida law requires all personal injury cases to be filed within four years of the date of the accident.
+Florida law requires all personal injury cases to be filed within two years of the date of the accident.
 Some situations can extend or shorten this timeline, but it is always best to begin the process as early as possible to avoid missing the deadline.

 How a Personal Injury Lawyer Can Help